RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 <img  border="1" src="img/nmstate-create-instance-2.png"/>

-The `NodeNetworkState` (`nns`) resource provides the current network configuration of our nodes - this is used to verify whether physical networking configurations have been successfully applied by the `nmstate-handler` pods.
+NMState installation provides different resources like the `NodeNetworkState` (`nns`) which extracts the current network configuration of our nodes - this is used to verify whether physical networking configurations have been successfully applied by the `nmstate-handler` pods.
 This is useful for ensuring that the NetworkManager state on each node is configured as required.
 We use this for defining interfaces/bridges on each of the machines for both physical machine connectivity and for providing network access for pods (and virtual machines) within OpenShift/Kubernetes.
 View the NodeNetworkState state with:

 ```execute-1
 oc get nns -A